Tiger Bay: Growth of 'Tiger Bay'

 As Cardiff's coal exports grew, so did its population.
 Well-appointed residential areas were created in the 1840s and early 1850s, centred around Mount Stuart Square and Loudoun Square (between West Bute Street and the Glamorganshire Canal) to house the growing numbers of merchants, brokers, builders, and seafarers from across the world settling close to the docks.
 The area, known as Tiger Bay from the fierce currents around the local tidal stretches of the River Severn, became one of the UK's oldest multicultural communities, with migrant communities from over 50 nationalities, including Norwegian, Somali, Yemeni, Spanish, Italian, Caribbean, and Irish.
 All the nationalities helped to create the multicultural character of the area, where people from different backgrounds socialised together and intermarried.
+Between the 1940s and 1968, the Cairo Café, run by Yemeni sailor Ali Salaman and his Welsh wife Olive, became a centre for Tiger Bay's diverse communities, providing a restaurant, a boarding house, and a mosque.

 The East Bute dock opened in 1859.
 Coal exports from Cardiff Docks reached 2 million tons as early as 1862; by 1913, this had risen to 10,700,000 tons.
 Frustration at the lack of development at Cardiff led to rival docks being opened at nearby Penarth in 1865 and Barry in 1889.
 These developments eventually spurred Cardiff into action, with the opening of the Roath Dock in 1887 and the Queen Alexandra Dock in 1907.
 Coal exports from the South Wales Coalfield via Cardiff totalled nearly 9 million tons per annum, much of it exported in the holds of locally owned tramp steamers.
 The wealthier residents were able to move away to the new Cardiff suburbs.
 Butetown (particularly the area around Loudoun Square) became crowded, as families took in lodgers and split up the three-storey houses to help pay the rents.

 Tiger Bay had a reputation as a tough and dangerous area; but locals who lived and stayed in the area describe a far friendlier place.
 Merchant seamen arrived in Cardiff from all over the world, only staying for as long as it took to discharge and reload their ships.
 Consequently, it has been said that the area became the red-light district of Cardiff, and many murders and lesser crimes went unsolved and unpunished, as the perpetrators had sailed away.
 In reality the primary brothels streets, and the primary red light area, were Charlotte Street and Whitmore Lane, both of which were outside Tiger Bay.
 They were demolished, and the site is now the Marriott Hotel car park.

 By 1932, in the depths of the Great Depression which followed the 1926 United Kingdom general strike, coal exports had fallen to below 5 million tons, and dozens of locally owned ships were laid up.
 It was an era of depression from which Cardiff never really recovered, and despite intense activity at the port during the Second World War, coal exports continued to decline, finally ceasing in 1964.